 The hire-vehicle excess insurance that you can buy to remove or reduce the collision-damage waiver excess is always ridiculously expensive – on a cheap car hire it’s common for this fee to cost more that the car hire!

-There are a few ways to get hire-vehicle excess insurance to reduce your collision-damage waiver excess below the standard AU$4-8000.
+There are a few ways to buy hire-vehicle excess insurance to reduce your collision-damage waiver excess below the standard AU$4-8000.

 The simplest way is to tick the box for insurance when you’re booking the hire car online.
-If you are booking directly on a car-hire company website the company will provide the insurance.
-If you are using a car-hire aggregator website the aggregator will provide the insurance, or may pass you through to a third-party insurer.
-Getting insurance this way is the simplest, but not the cheapest way.
+If you are booking directly on a car-hire company website the company will provide the hire-vehicle excess insurance.
+If you are using a car-hire aggregator website the aggregator will provide the hire-vehicle excess insurance, or may pass you through to a third-party insurer.
+Getting hire-vehicle excess insurance this way is the simplest, but not the cheapest way.

 Another simple way to buy hire-vehicle excess insurance is to add it when you collect the car at the rental desk.
 The rental desk staff will always ask you if you want excess insurance, and you can agree to buy it here if you haven’t already bought it elsewhere.
 If you take this option the car-hire company will provide the insurance.
 Getting hire-vehicle insurance this way is quite simple, but this is the most expensive way to get it.